-- The third candle needs to close above the first candle’s high to confirm that buyers have overpowered the strength of the downtrend.
+- The third candlestick needs to close above the first candle’s high to confirm that buyers have overpowered the strength of the downtrend.

 Conversely, the three inside down candlestick formation is found at the top of an uptrend.
 It means that the uptrend is possibly over and that a new downtrend has started.
-A three inside down candle stick formation needs have the following characteristics:
+A three inside down candlestick formation needs to have the following characteristics:

 - The first candle should be found at the top of an uptrend and is characterized by a long bullish candlestick.